ChanTsune/py_string/README.md

 # py_string
-A class that reproduced the Python str type in C ++
+A library that provides methods equivalent to Python 3's str class in C ++ A class that reproduced the Python str class

 ## Installation
 Since this is a single header library, it is easy to use by include only.